 Goal 3: Data Collection and Analysis

-- The Implementation Team collects and analyzes both student and process outcomes again with intention to report these outcomes.
+- The Implementation Team collects and analyzes both student and process outcomes again, this time with the plan to report these outcomes data.

 - The Implementation Coordinator will advise on the reporting period and deadline as indicated by leadership and/or the funding source.